 ALTERNATE - Optional eighth person qualifying to participate as a mine rescue team member.
-They must be part of the 8 person team and be isolated with the team prior to the competition.
-The alternate can assist the team prepare for the competition but cannot actively participate during the working of the problem; unless one of the working team members goes down during the problem.
+They must be part of the 8-person team and be isolated with the team prior to the competition.
+The alternate can assist the team prepare for the competition but cannot actively participate during the working of the problem which includes communicating with the team via radio or other communication means, unless one of the working team members goes down during the problem.

-ATMOSPHERIC PRESSURE -Force exerted by air.
+ATMOSPHERIC PRESSURE - Force exerted by air.
 Atmospheric pressure is measured on a barometer.